In “Identities are Changeable” Miguel Zenón uses jazz and voices to tell the story of the descendants of the Puerto Rican diaspora in New York City.

 A Unique Musical Documentary

 Miguel Zenón’s “Identities are Changeable” is a unique musical documentary of a contemporary social theme, which uses jazz composition of a larger ensemble around the voice of the interviews.
 The result is a fascinating mix of music and documentary that makes an interesting listening experience.
+As an add-on, you can read more on Miguel’s music and the Puerto Rican identity in my blog HERE.

 Video of Making “Identities are Changeable”